Charlie-Walsh/milestone-1/README.md

 ### Tutorials

-* Needed help changing the boostrap navbar colour which I found on [https://www.geeksforgeeks.org/how-to-change-navigation-bar-color-in-bootstrap/].
+* I needed help changing the boostrap navbar colour which I found on [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-change-navigation-bar-color-in-bootstrap/).
 This influenced my css to style the page in the way I wanted and not be limited to bootstraps default colours.

 ## Testing